OWLcracker/big-data/README.md

     1. Navigate to `notebooks` > `data` > `parquet_test`
     2. Download the ZIP file from [bwSync&Share](https://bwsyncandshare.kit.edu/s/QTKj5jtPEH3KMkF)
     3. Extract the parquet files into the `parquet_test` directory
-4. If you previously ran the main code, you need to **restart the kernel**
+5. If you previously ran the main code, you need to **restart the kernel**
-5. Run the code cells in the notebook
+6. Run the code cells in the notebook

-**We recommend not to run the test code, as the execution can take up a full day and even longer.**
+**We recommend not running the test code, as the execution can take up a full day and even longer.**

 ### Create Test Result Plots